GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-experiment/index.md

 ### Discuss the API

-{% Aside %} Like other Privacy Sandbox proposals, this API is documented and discussed publicly on _GitHub_.
+Like other Privacy Sandbox proposals, this API is documented and discussed publicly on GitHub.
 [Read this proposal](https://github.com/WICG/conversion-measurement-api/).
-{% endAside %}

 - Join the conversation on [existing issues](https://github.com/WICG/conversion-measurement-api/issues).